 We love our Wichita museums, which are always welcoming to kids and families.
-Some are more hands-on than others, but almost all of them offer very kid-friendly programming at various times during the year.
+Some are more hands-on than others, but almost all of them offer very kid-friendly activities and programming at various times during the year.

 This fun science museum is a favorite for Wichita kids, with both permanent and traveling hands-on interactive exhibits.
 It’s in a stunning building that looks like it’s part of the Arkansas River near downtown.
 Exploration Place is open daily for much of the season, but closed on most Mondays during the winter.